Master of Music in Music Education

 CFAME740 Introduction to Music Education Research

 In this course, students become acquainted with a variety of research that informs music education, learn both to critique and apply that research, and develop their scholarly writing skills.
-Note: This course is typically waived for DMA students who have enrolled in a similar course during Master's degree study.
 [4 credits]

 The purpose of this course is to examine and discuss historical and contemporary philosophical ideas and problems in music and music education.
 A goal is for students to develop a sharpened sensitivity to past and present thought (primarily, but not limited to historical and philosophical thought) in the field of music education in order to better inform their own curricular and instructional choices.
 [4 credits]